Jay Fisher: World Class Knifemaker, Photographer, Writer

 Norm nodded, chest swelled, looking at Wesley.
 "Wanna catch a really nice view of the Units?"
 He raised a hand and motioned to the lineman on the manlift, who started the engine from his loft and eased the hydraulics, gently landing the working end of the rig on the ground.
 The lineman opened the cage door, unbuckled his safety belt and handed it to Wesley.

 Wesley looked back at Norm who was nodding, a proud dad.
 "Strap up."
 There was gravel in his voice.
-"You’re no pussy."
+"That's why they call us line men."

 It wasn’t anything to the Fourth Year.
 He’d been in bigger lifts before, even been in the basket of a three hundred foot crane, dangling over the edge of the precipitators.
 He tried to look impressed anyway.